algal/SwiftOnLambda/README.md

 It's worth emphasizing that while some of these docker command build a container from the same image, none of these commands operate on the same container, since the container is removed after the command exits.
 The only reason we are accumulating a directory of the outputs we need is because every container's /src directory is mapped to our host's src/ directory, and that directory's contents persist across the different containers' lifetimes like the host itself.

+## SwiftOnAlexa

+Is a freestanding, independent Swift project.

+Rather than host it on a separate repo, it is a subdirectory here, and is referenced via relative file paths rather than an absolute http url.